juliogomez/netdevops/README.md

 ## <a name='NetworkProgrammability'></a>Network Programmability

 Do you often ask yourself why we keep configuring our network devices in the same way we have been doing it for the last 30 years?
 Isn't it strange that we still have to log into each individual box and use command-line instructions to perform any changes?
-Do you wonder if there might be a more optimal way of configuring your infrastructure, apart from CLI?
+Do you wonder if there might be a more optimal way of configuring your infrastructure, instead of CLI?
 Does this way of working make you feel like any _simple_ change in your network is _complex_ to implement?

 __You are not alone.__